-For the CFO, David Saperstein 80% of the 2022 STIP is based on financial objectives of the Corporation and 20% on corporate SOX score.
-In order to be eligible to receive any payout under the 2022 STIP in respect of the financial-objectives component, a minimum performance threshold of 80% of the budgeted Revenues/Operating Earnings/Earnings before interest, taxes, depreciation and amortization ("EBITDA")/ Free Cash flow measures and Adjusted Diluted EPS is required.
+For the CFO, David Saperstein 80% of the 2023 STIP is based on financial objectives of the Corporation as referred to in the above table, and 20% on corporate SOX score.
+In order to be eligible to receive any payout under the 2023 STIP in respect of the financial-objectives component, a minimum performance threshold of 80% of the budgeted Revenues/Operating Earnings/Earnings before interest, taxes, depreciation and amortization ("EBITDA")/ Free Cash flow measures and Adjusted Diluted EPS is required.

-For other NEOs, 80% of the 2022 STIP is based on attainment of budgeted Operating Earnings in their respective business units and 20% is based on SOX score for their respective business units.
+For other NEOs, 80% of the 2023 STIP is based on attainment of budgeted Operating Earnings in their respective business units and 20% is based on non-financial strategic individual targets for their respective business units.